Chapter 8: Standing Rules CC

 Appointments.
 Faculty members who are interested in serving on the Curriculum Committee can contact the Academic Senate office or an executive council member.

 The Chancellor will name his/her six appointees, two per year, to the Committee no later than one week prior to the last published business meeting of the Committee.
 Administrators are appointed for three-year terms.
-Traditionally, four administrative positions are appointed from the Academic Affairs chain with the Associate Vice Chancellor of Instructional Support Services as a permanent appointment.
+Traditionally, four administrative positions are appointed from the Academic Affairs chain with the Associate Vice Chancellor, Enrollment Management & Instructional Support as a permanent appointment.
 One administrative appointment is from Student Services.
 The sixth position is rotated between Academic Affairs and Student Services.

 As students are appointed by the Associated Students, it shall be the duty of the Committee chairperson to contact the AS President at the beginning of the fall semester to request appointment of students.
 At the first Committee meeting of the academic year, student members will be seated.